St. Paul's College, Hong Kong: St. Paul's College Alumni Association

 St. Paul's College Alumni Association was established in 1920.
 There was no official name by the time it was established.
 By 1930, It was recorded that more than 100 alumni and the management of school was in a restaurant in the Sheung Wan to discuss the establishment of "Old Pauline Union", followed by students in Guangzhou and Shanghai and other places setting up a branch with a view to contacting alumni.

 During the Japanese occupation of Hong Kong, Macao was the temporarily place where alumni gatherings took place.
 Until 1950, the Bonham Road school complex was completed, students were to be given a formal name for the "St. Paul's College Alumni Association" (SPCAA).
 The role of the SPCAA had also changed, been taking a leading role in addition to serve merely as the links between the alumni, the SPCAA will also continue to maintain contact with the school, there are four alumni representative in the College Council, together for the deliberations in school affairs.

 Past Students had been actively support the alma mater of the building over the years, and had repeatedly launched campaign donations.
 Without the alumni support the new library, swimming pool, school auditorium air conditioning works at the Bonham Road Campus would not have been that successful.
 The strong alumni donations has made the new school expansion in the 1950s and 2000s possible with the professional advice by alumni of the famous architect (Patrick Lau, etc.).

 Many alumni and students will also contribute to the school to set up multiple scholarships and awards funds to reward academic achievement and excellent performance of the students.
 In addition, SPCAA has published "From Devotion at the 150th anniversary celebration to Plurality: A full history of St. Paul's College 1851–2001" — a book to commemorate the school 150 years of development.

 Since 2005, SPCAA has been organising mentorship program for matriculation students (after the implementation of the new academic structure this service is provided for the form five students) They arranged the city celebrity alumni and students form a group to participate in various activities to broaden Students of social vision and enhance different years to graduate students in the St. Paul's alumni contact.

 St. Paul's College Parent Teacher Association

 St. Paul's College Parent Teacher Association (also known as PTA) was established in 1994, aims to promote the relationship between the school and the student's family.
 Have been organising activities include book fairs, seminars and visits to the newspaper, etc., PTA each year parents sends teams to participate in the school's yearly Sports Day.
 PTA Annual General Meeting will be held once a year to elect the President and Director of the year.

-Current PTA Chairman is Mr. Philip Yeung (楊文達先生）, who is also SPC Alumni.
+Current PTA Chairman is Philip Yeung (楊文達先生), who is also SPC Alumni.